a-type/graphql-cypher/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+### `npm run test:integration`

+This library has a full integration tests suite against a real Neo4j database.
+To run it, you need to have Docker started.
+It will manage creating Neo4j containers and removing them as needed.